Header bg

 replacement cost vs actual cash value canada

-For example, imagine this scenario: your basement floods, rendering your downstairs television and sound system inoperable.
+Say your basement floods, rendering your downstairs television and sound system inoperable.
 Should the insurance company pay you out for the resale cost of the actual items you lost?
 Or, for the cost to replace that technology with a new, similar product?

 The above are the two main ways to calculate your payout.
 They are known as replacement cost and actual cost value, and they can result in not only very different payouts, but varying premium costs as well.
 Obviously there’s quite a difference between these two price tags, so it’s something that you should consider before you sign up for your homeowner’s or tenant’s insurance policy.
 Read on to learn more about these two calculations.

-Get Tenant Insurance in less than a minute
+Get a quote in less than a minute

 Get no-nonsense coverage that's the best value for your money.
 Purchase policies from your computer or phone, receive your documents instantly, and save when you buy online.